About the Pacific Ecological Systems Division (PESD)

 - PESD scientists are studying how release of engineered nanomaterials to terrestrial ecosystems affects human health and the environment.
 They conduct analyses to identify molecular initiating events (key events directly perturbed by interaction with a chemical) across species.
 Using these events, they are able to develop Adverse Outcome Pathway (AOP) models to determine common events triggered by engineered nanomaterials.
 At PESD , researchers are interested in whether nanomaterial release may lead to effects on important ecosystem properties such as nutrient cycling.
 Terrestrial plants are critical for ecological function and human provision, and therefore much of the work focuses on important plant species.

-- Ecoregions, developed by PESD scientists, are a spatial framework used for watershed ecological epidemiological research, assessment, management, and monitoring of ecosystems and their components.
+- PESD scientists developed a spatial framework, called Ecoregions, for watershed ecological epidemiological research, assessment, management, and monitoring of ecosystems and their components.

 - Phone: 541-754-4603

-- Ecology Effects Branch (OR), Acting Branch Chief Jim Markwiese
+- Ecology Effects Branch (Cor), Branch Chief Jim Markwiese

-- Freshwater Ecology Branch (OR), Branch Chief Paul Ringold
+- Freshwater Ecology Branch (Cor), Branch Chief Paul Ringold

-- Pacific Coast Ecology Branch (OR), Branch Chief Ted Dewitt
+- Pacific Coast Ecology Branch (New), Branch Chief Matt Harwell